skrafft/grunt-escaped-seo/README.md

 ## About

-I forked this project from [hazart version](https://github.com/hazart/grunt-escaped-seo) because it was eating too much memory for my needs (with the jsdom locading).
-I removed the jsdom and modified the way phantom opens the pages.
-Now, one phantom for one link otherwise phantom crashes.
+I forked this project from [hazart version](https://github.com/hazart/grunt-escaped-seo) because it was eating too much memory for my needs (with jsdom).
+I removed jsdom calls and modified the way phantom opens the pages.
+Now, we open one phantom for one link otherwise phantom crashes at some point of the process.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`